pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/1_overview.en.md

   * Open the solution in Visual Studio, right click each project and select Publish.
   * For non-Visual Studio users, publish each project from the command line from the root directory of each project.

-    For each of the three .NET Framework projects:
+    For each of the three .NET Framework projects (FunnyQuotesUIForms, FunnyQuotesLegacyService, FunnyQuotesServicesOwin):

     ```

     ```

-    For the one .NET Core project.
+    For the one .NET Core project (FunnyQuotesUICore):

     ```
-      dotnet publish -c Release /p:PublishProfile=Properties\PublishProfiles\FolderProfile.pubxml
+      dotnet publish -p:PublishProfile=Properties\PublishProfiles\FolderProfile.pubxml --output ../../publish/FunnyQuotesUICore
     ```

 * The compiled assemblies will be output to the `\publish\` folder.